JaanLavaerts/sanctum/README.md

 HTMX lets the backend stay in control of rendering and state, while still delivering a smooth, interactive user experience.
 It avoids the complexity of JavaScript frameworks, and keeps logic and security server-side—ideal for apps like Sanctum where minimizing frontend surface area is a feature, not a limitation.

-> HTMX gives you the power of modern frontend interactivity without the complexity of SPAs.
+> "HTMX gives you the power of modern frontend interactivity without the complexity of SPAs."
 > — [HTMX is the Future](https://quii.dev/HTMX_is_the_Future)